RobeDM/LIBIRWLS/README.md

     To install the linear algebra routines use the following command line:

-        sudo apt-get install liblapack-dev
-        sudo apt-get install libblas-dev
+        sudo apt-get install libatlas-base-dev

- - If you have any Linux or Unix distribution with no apt-get support you need to download BLAS and lapack from their official webpages and install them following their instructions.
-[In this link](https://pheiter.wordpress.com/2012/09/04/howto-installing-lapack-and-blas-on-mac-os/) you can find simple and detailed instructions to do that.
+ - If you have any Linux or Unix distribution with no apt-get support you need to download ATLAS from the [official repository] (https://sourceforge.net/projects/math-atlas/files/) and install it following the instructions that are detailed in the file INSTALL.txt.
+If you are impatient, for a basic installation on a 64 bits computer, this is the basic outline: tar -xvjf atlas3.10.2.tar.bz2 cd ATLAS mkdir my_build_dir ;
+        cd my_build_dir
+        ../configure -b 64 --prefix=/home/whaley/lib/atlas !
+        make              ! tune and compile library
+        make check        ! perform sanity tests
+        make ptcheck      ! checks of threaded code for multiprocessor systems make time         ! provide performance summary as % of clock rate make install      ! copy the library in the installation directory

 #### Compiling: